 - The data source contains too many records for a join to be practical.

 - You want to display a summary and details at the same time.

-Note: If one of the data sources you want to use for data blending is a cube, it must be the primary data source to be valid.
+Note: If one of the data sources that you want to use for data blending is a cube, the cube must be the primary data source.

 The remaining sections of this article expand on these general guidelines, providing links to examples and additional information.

 If you want to add details such as returns of ordered merchandise, you can include this information without modifying the original data.
 For example, you can join to the original data source a table that identifies the orders that were returned.
 For more information, see Joining Tables in the Tableau Desktop Help.
 For an example, see the Joining Excel Worksheets article.

 Using two data connections to the same data source

 If you have more than one table from the same data source, you may find it faster to create the join in Tableau than in the source.
 If the join does not provide the expected results, see the other options described in this article.